 Laboratory Safety encompasses specific areas such as biological, chemical, and radiological materials use, as well as general safe work practices in the lab setting.

-Below are templates, checklists, and other resources intended to help PIs set up their labs, train new lab personnel, document trainings, assess hazards in the lab, and perform self-audits.
+Below are templates, checklists, and other resources intended to help PIs set up their labs, train new lab personnel, document trainings, assess hazards in the lab, and perform self-audits prior to annual lab safety inspections.

-PI Orientation & Lab Setup Worksheet: For new PIs setting up lab spaces and establishing lab member training.
+PI/Staff Orientation & Lab Setup Worksheet: For new PIs/Staff setting up lab spaces and establishing lab member training.

 New Lab Member Checklist: A general safety checklist to orient lab members to general lab safety.